About Smart Shopping campaigns

 How it works

 With Smart Shopping campaigns, your existing product feed and assets are combined with Google’s machine learning to show a variety of ads across networks.
 Link to a Merchant Center account, set a budget, upload assets, and let us know the country of sale.
 Our systems will pull from your product feed and test different combinations of the image and text you provide, then show the most relevant ads across Google networks, including the Google Search Network, the Google Display Network, YouTube, and Gmail.
+In Europe, Smart Shopping Campaigns can be used with any Comparison Shopping Service (CSS) you work with.
+The ads will show on general search results pages and on any other surfaces the CSS has opted in to.

 To help you get the best value from each ad, Google also automates ad placement and bidding for maximum conversion value at your given budget.